planetarysoftware/TSC/Lifecycle.md

 These requirements are as follows:

-### TC Membership of at Least Five
+### TC Membership of at Least Three

-Membership of the TC must be at least 5 members.
+Membership of the TC must be at least 3 members.

 Each TLP TC or TLWG must elect a representative to the Planetary Software Organization TSC or vote to abstain from representation